-The Law: All employers with 15 or more employees, including for-profit and non-profit businesses, state and local governments, religious entities, and the United States Congress, must comply with the ADA.
+The law: All employers with 15 or more employees, including for-profit and non-profit businesses, state and local governments, religious entities, and the United States Congress, must comply with the Americans with Disabilities Act (ADA).

 Federal agencies of the Executive branch, Federal government contractors, and those who receive Federal financial assistance must comply with the Rehabilitation Act of 1973.